Living Room Color Schemes – Painting is a fun process of house decorating but choosing the color scheme is a different thing.

 Unless you are going to trade the furniture with all brand-new one, you need to consider the color of the soda, paintings, cabinets, and many more.

-4. Personal preference
+4. Personal Preference

 The good thing about paint is that it influences the mood and somehow can represent the personality of the owner.
 There are ample studies and research related to color psychology as it is a real thing.

-In general, cool and pale colors represents sense of serenity, warm color such as red elevates the energy level in the room, and brighter color such as yellow and orange gives the sense of happiness but may evoke negative feeling to other people.
+In general, cool and pale colors represents a sense of serenity, warm color such as red elevates the energy level in the room, and brighter color such as yellow and orange gives the sense of happiness but may evoke negative feeling to other people.

-5. Test the color
+5. Test The Color

-As aforementioned above that same living room color schemes may look good in store but becomes less good in your home.
-Before start the big project, it is better to ask for few samples to test in the house.
+As aforementioned above that same living room color schemes may look good in the store but becomes less good in your home.
+Before starting the big project, it is better to ask for a few samples to test in the house.

 You can combine the color and test until you are satisfied with the result.
 Never ever directly paint the whole living room with new paint without testing the color first unless you are already satisfied with the result.

-6. Consider the future
+6. Consider The Future